 The Riad – Casa Sabila

-If you want to experience what is like to live in a typical Moroccan home – Casa Sabila is your place.
+If you want to experience what it is like to live in a typical Moroccan home – Casa Sabila is your place.
 It’s located in the east part of town ( the more peaceful one) and only 90 m from Ras Elma Water Source.
 All rooms are equipped with AC, and there is a great breakfast served on the panoramic terrace.

 Morocco is a developing country, and while I didn’t encounter any troubles in Chefchaouen, it’s always good to be prepared.
 From slipping on any of the blue stairs to getting pickpocketed while hunting the perfect photo, various things may go wrong and ruin your vacation.